justmiles/go-markdown2confluence/README.md

 Flags:
   -d, --debug                Enable debug logging
   -e, --endpoint string      Confluence endpoint.
 (Alternatively set CONFLUENCE_ENDPOINT environment variable) (default "https://mydomain.atlassian.net/wiki")
-  -x, --exclude strings      list of exclude file patterns (regex) that will be applied on markdown file paths -w, --hardwraps            Render newlines as <br />
+  -x, --exclude strings      list of exclude file patterns (regex) for that will be applied on markdown file paths
+      --follow-links         If enabled, documents linked (relative) will be followed and uploaded to conflunece as well -w, --hardwraps            Render newlines as <br />
   -h, --help                 help for markdown2confluence -m, --modified-since int   Only upload files that have modifed in the past n minutes